unfoldedcircle/core-simulator/docker/README.md

 ## Configuration

-The remote-core simulator runs with pre-configured defaults.
+The remote-core Simulator runs with pre-configured defaults.
 Changing the configuration can have undesired effects, and we cannot support custom configurations.

 ### Networking